 Bendigo Advertiser - Bailey Edwards (below) brought his great-grandfather, gunner Mervin Herbert Webb's diaries and letters to the Bendigo War heritage Roadshow.

 WIN News - Ballarat - Visitors to the War Heritage Roadshow Ballarat Laura and Marcus chat with WIN News about their wartime memorabilia and the importance of its preservation, as well as David Gardner, Director of the RAAF Museum - our war heritage expert (pictured below).

 The Border Mail - Ballarat - The War Heritage Roadshow uncovers a 116 year old Boer War Biscuit!

-The Courier - Ballarat High School student Laura Benney attended the Ballarat War Heritage Roadshow with her family’s war memorabilia including letters, medals and photos (pictured above).
+The Courier - Ballarat High School student Laura Benney attended the Ballarat War Heritage Roadshow with her family’s war memorabilia including letters, medals and photos (pictured below).